Smattr/rumur/doc/introduction.rst

 An Introduction to Rumur
 ========================
 Rumur is a tool for formal verification of complex systems.
-It falls into a family known as "model checkers."
+It falls into a family known as “model checkers.”
 This document gives a brief introduction to formal verification and model checking, aimed at helping Rumur users understand at a high level how the tool works.

 Formal Verification
 -------------------
 When building a complex system, you would like to know that it is correct.
-"Correct" is subjective and something specific to a particular system, but a person building a system generally knows what they expect that system to do (and what they expect it *not* to do).
+“Correct” is subjective and something specific to a particular system, but a person building a system generally knows what they expect that system to do (and what they expect it *not* to do).

 The traditional way of gaining confidence in a piece of software is to write tests.
-But as Dijkstra famously said, "testing can be used to show the presence of bugs, but never to show their absence."
+But as Dijkstra famously said, “testing can be used to show the presence of bugs, but never to show their absence.”
 Formal verification approaches this problem from the other direction.
 Instead of writing tests to give your system specific inputs and relying on the cleverness of the test author to exercise all the system's edge cases, formal verification covers *all possible inputs*.